-The contractor on the other hand has a duty of care to the owner to properly perform the work in accordance with the contract and with the reasonable and safe standards of design, building, and construction.
-In a DBB, neither the owner nor the designer owe a duty of care to the contractor to advise on how to build the project.
+The contractor, on the other hand, has a duty of care to the owner to properly perform the work in accordance with the contract and with the reasonable and safe standards of design, building, and construction.
+In a DBB, neither the owner nor the designer owes a duty of care to the contractor to advise on how to build the project.
+In Québec, such duty of care is codified in article 2100 of the Civil Code whereas the contractor is bound to act in the best interests of its client, with prudence and diligence.

 The professionals (architect/engineer) are also under a duty of care to provide their client with the reasonable care, diligence, and skill expected of a reasonably competent professional in his field.
 They are, however, under no duty of care to advise a contractor about potential problems that might arise from the contractor's choice of construction method.